 If we are required to determine the fair value of each reporting unit using the two-step process, we primarily use an income approach in order to estimate the fair value of goodwill.
 First, we determine the fair value of a reporting unit and compare it to its carrying amount.
 The determination of the fair value of the reporting units requires us to make significant estimates and assumptions.
 These estimates and assumptions include estimates of future revenues and expense growth rates, capital expenditures and the depreciation and amortization related to these capital expenditures, discount rates, and other inputs.
 Due to the inherent uncertainty involved in making these estimates, actual future results could differ.
 Changes in assumptions regarding future results or other underlying assumptions could have a significant impact on the fair value of the reporting unit.
 Second, if the carrying amount of a reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill and other intangibles over the implied fair value as determined in Step 2 of the goodwill impairment test.
 Also, if during Step 1 of a goodwill impairment test we determine we have reporting units with zero or negative carrying amounts, then we perform Step 2 of the goodwill impairment test if it is more likely than not that a goodwill impairment exists.
 During Step 2 of a goodwill impairment test, the implied fair value of goodwill is determined in a similar manner as how the amount of goodwill recognized in a business combination is determined, in accordance with FASB ASC Topic 805, Business Combinations.
-We would assign the fair value of a reporting unit to all of the assets and liabilities of that reporting unit as if the reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill.
+We would assign the fair value of a reporting unit to all of the assets and liabilities of that reporting unit was the price paid to acquire the reporting unit.
+The excess of the fair value of a reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill.